Even If She Forgets

 Psalm 131:2 — “I have calmed and quieted my soul like a weaned child with its mother; my soul is like a weaned child.”

 The infant at the breast is there because of need.
-The hunger drives it toward the mother.
-The presence is not enough yet.
-The giving is what registers.
+Hunger drives it toward the mother.
+Presence by itself isn’t enough yet at that stage — it’s the giving that registers, the milk, the immediate relief.

-The weaned child has come through something.
-A time of disorientation, of reaching for what used to be there and finding it gone.
-And on the other side, something settled.
-The child is still in the mother's arms.
-Nothing is being given in that moment.
-No hunger is being met.
-But the child rests anyway.
-Not because the need is gone.
-Because something shifted in the disorientation of weaning that does not depend on the giving anymore.
+The weaned child has come through something harder.
+A season of disorientation, of reaching for what used to always be there and finding it gone.
+And on the other side of that, something settles.
+The child is still in the mother’s arms.
+Nothing is being given in that particular moment.
+No hunger is being met right then.
+But the child rests anyway — not because the need disappeared, but because something shifted, somewhere in the disorientation of weaning, that no longer depends on the giving.

-David wrote this as description, not instruction.
-He did not write: here is how you get there.
-He wrote what it looks like when you do, which matters to me, because I do not always know the how.
-I am not sure David did either.
+David wrote this as a description, not a set of instructions.
+He didn’t write: here’s how you get there, step one, step two.
+He wrote what it looks like when you do, and that matters to me, because I don’t always know the how.
+I’m not even sure David always knew it either.
 This is the same man who wrote Psalm 22.
-Who wrote "My God, my God, why have you abandoned me?"
+Who wrote, “My God, my God, why have you abandoned me?”
+The rest didn’t come easy or cheap for him.

-Rest does not mean fixed.
+Rest doesn’t mean fixed.
 It means held while still hurting.

 The scars are still there.
-Right now.
-On the hands where your name is cut.
+Right now, today, on the hands where your name is cut.

-I have been sitting with that all week.
-Not with an answer.
-Not with a principle.
+I’ve been sitting with that all week — not with an answer, and not really with a tidy principle either.
 Just with the image itself.
 The hands are scarred and the name is still in them.
-The love that holds you has a cost still written in the body, still readable in the flesh.
+The love that holds you has a cost still written in the body, still readable in the flesh, still there if you go looking for it.

 What do you do with a love like that?